 The Authority operates 4 Transfer Stations and 14 Convenience Centers in five counties on the Middle Peninsula.
-The Transfer System handled 31,377 tons of solid waste in fiscal year 2018, which is an increase of 687 tons or 2% compared to the previous year waste quantities.
+The Transfer System handled 32,257 tons of solid waste in fiscal year 2019, which is an increase of 880 tons, or 2.80%, compared to the previous year waste quantities.

-The Transfer System recycled almost 1,100 tons of scrap metal generating \$121,000 in revenue.
-The mixed paper program combined with the drop-off recycling program and the front load cardboard collection recycled an additional 1,320 tons generating \$114,000 in revenue.
-The quantity collected was consistent with FY 17, but revenue decreased by \$70,000 as a result of actions taken by China.
-Plastic, aluminum, and steel containers accounted for an additional 540 tons of recycled material generating \$11,000 in revenues.
+The Transfer System recycled more than 1,100 tons of scrap metal generating \$122,000 in revenue.
+The mixed paper program combined with the drop-off recycling program and the front load cardboard collection recycled an additional 1,200 tons generating \$63,000 in revenue.
+The quantity collected was consistent with fiscal year 2018, but revenue decreased by \$50,000 compared to fiscal year 2018 as a result of actions taken by China.
+Plastic, aluminum, and steel containers accounted for an additional 540 tons of recycled material generating \$5,300 in revenues which is a reduction or nearly \$6,000 compared to fiscal year 2018.
+This reduction is also a result of actions taken by China.